AVEVA/CONNECT-data-services-developer-docs/Documentation/Management/Account_Applications.md

 ## `CreateClientApiKeyForApplication()`

-Create a `ClientApiKeySet <ClientApiKeySet>` for the specified application.
+Create a `ClientApiKeySet` for the specified application.

 **Http**